 Tips for Using Upcycled Planter Vessels

-- If the vessel doesn’t have drainage, either drill a hole in the bottom or add a layer to rocks.
+- If the vessel doesn’t have drainage, either drill a hole in the bottom or add a layer of rocks.

 - Add at least one plant that drapes over the edge for interest.
 I chose potato vine for this purpose.
 It also looks beautiful against the black toolbox.

 - Don’t forget to water.
-This toolbox has not natural drainage, so I water lightly every few days.
+This toolbox has no natural drainage, so I water it lightly every few days.